Overlap renormalization group transformations for disordered systems: Overlap renormalization group transformations

 Based on the above expression, we are then able to calculate the correlation length exponent numerically.

-Due to the nature of disordered systems and, specifically, the averaging over disorder there exist two distinct approaches that can be utilized to calculate the correlation length exponent: these produce different results.
-In the former approach we first conduct the thermal and disorder averaging to obtain $[\langle q'\rangle ]$, $[\langle q \rangle ]$ and then construct the inverse mappings:
+Due to the nature of disordered systems and, specifically, the averaging over disorder there exist two distinct approaches that can be utilized to calculate the correlation length exponent.
+In the former, conventional approach, we first conduct the thermal and disorder averaging to obtain $[\langle |q'|\rangle ]$, $[\langle |q| \rangle ]$ and then construct the inverse mappings:

-By following this procedure, the results of which are depicted in Fig.~\ref{fig:figmapq}, we obtain a calculation of the correlation length exponent as $\nu=1.24(4)$.

 The second approach concerns the construction of mappings between $\beta'$ and $\beta$ for individual realizations of disorder as: